azydeco/support-image-storage-explorer/docs/src/content/docs/providers/googleCloud.md

 ---
 title: Google Cloud
+info: Setting up Google Cloud as a Storage Provider using an Service Account Key (SAK)
 ---
-This document is relevant when using an Account Key to access your google cloud bucket

 ## Requirements